-Shares in recruitment specialist Hydrogen (LON:HYDG) fell 30% as the group put out a late profit warning at lunchtime, rocking investors.
-The news seemed to have been coming, as the share price drifted lower and lower today:
+Shares in recruitment specialist Hydrogen (LON:HYDG) fell 30% as the group put out a late RNS at lunchtime, rocking investors.
+The news seemed to have been coming, as the share drifted in the news up to the latest Hydrogen profit warning:

-Hydrogen are a recruitment agency, and unlike others who may specialise in sectors, they are cross-sector focusing on mid to higher level roles.
-Recruitment overall has suffered a very poor year as several firms have found Brexit to have increased uncertainty, leading to some firms holding back on employment drives.
-Additionally there may be jobs growth, but it is unsure if any of this growth is meaningful for these companies: low-paid, zero-hour roles are not likely to be lucrative any time soon.
+Hydrogen are a recruitment agency.
+Unlike others who may specialise in sectors, they are cross-sector focusing on mid to higher level roles.
+Recruitment overall has suffered a very poor year as several firms have found Brexit to have increased uncertainty.
+This has lead to some firms holding back on employment drives.
+There may be jobs growth in future, but it is unsure if any of this growth is meaningful for these companies: low-paid, zero-hour roles are not likely to be lucrative any time soon.

 Negative marks for pushing out the RNS at lunchtime, particularly when there was no reason for it.
 The share price seemed to get wind of this earlier in the day.
 Further, it is also very brief.
 We get into the reasons: